 The NCD Alliance estimates that eating few fruits and vegetables accounts for about 19% of gastrointestinal cancers.
 But they also estimate that around 40% of all cancers could be avoided by having a healthy diet, being physically active, and not using tobacco.

-Clearly, maintaining good eating habits is extremely important, while regularly eating junk food can severely harm your health.
+Clearly, maintaining healthy eating habits is extremely important, while regularly eating junk food can severely harm your health.
 In the meantime, eating healthy fats, whole grains, and lean proteins can significantly lower your chances of developing cancer.

 Conclusion